Your Cart (0)

 • Constipation

-Hernia Treatment during pregnancy
+Hernia Treatment During Pregnancy

 Not every hernia is cause for concern and in need of treatment during pregnancy.
 If your hernia is small and not causing any pain, then your doctor will suggest waiting until after birth to fix your hernia if needed.
 However, in rare cases, hernias can be a cause for concern and need repair during pregnancy.
 The doctors most likely will repair a hernia if it is causing you significant discomfort and is relatively large.